 She ran the Vitality 10,000 with friends Charlotte and Katie in May 2019, and hopes that with further research and training for NHS doctors is in place, less people will have to suffer in the way she did.
 Thank you, Rachael!

 Charlotte, a former marathon runner, suffered rare neurological symptoms of Lyme disease when she caught the disease in 2018, including bilateral facial palsy.

 She continues her recovery today, and in May, ran the Leeds Half Marathon with some of her colleagues, raising over £1,000 for our charity.
 What an inspiration!
 Thank you.

 Nick took on the Exmoor Beauty 100km Cycle Ride in April, along with his fantastically-named group, the WOWSERS (Wrinklies on Wheels- pictured!).
 They raised over £500.
 Thank you, WOWSERS!

 Many members of the group have had friends, family members of colleagues who have been affected by Lyme.

 Sharon’s partner Graeme got bitten by an infected tick in Dec 2017, and Lyme disease has given him debilitating symptoms such as ongoing chronic fatigue, aching joints, flu and neurological problems.

-She ran the Bath Half Marathon for the charity in Mar 2019 to help in our mission to get everyone help and treatment on the NHS and raised over £1,000!
+She ran the Bath Half Marathon for the charity in March 2019 to help in our mission to get everyone help and treatment on the NHS and raised over £1,000!